Lorde Album Reviews

 Ella Marija Lani Yelich-O’Connor was born in Auckland, New Zealand, the daughter of a poet and a civil engineer.
 She grew up immersed in poetry and literature.
 She built a profile through SoundCloud and talent shows, and in June 2013, her single ‘Royals’ topped the US charts.
-Aged 16, Lorde was only the second New Zealand act to achieve the feat, after one-hit wonder OMC’s ‘How Bizarre’ in 1997.
+Aged 16, Lorde was the first New Zealand act to achieve the feat.

 Lorde has a specific set of talents – coming from a background of poetry, she’s primarily a lyricist, filling her songs with interesting imagery.
 She’s a captivating vocalist; like an actor, Lorde’s able to fill her charismatic voice with subtle feeling.
 Still young, hopefully Lorde’s best work is still ahead of her.